peteretelej/peteretelej.github.io/_posts/2018-03-10-setup-ubuntu-vps.md

 </div><!--/.tags-->

 <h3 id="accessing-vps">Accessing Your VPS</h3>
-<p>After creating a VPS instance (e.g. DigitalOcean droplet or Linode linode), you will be provided an IP address as well as login password.
+<p>After creating a VPS instance (e.g. DigitalOcean <a href="https://m.do.co/c/30b582135eb7">droplet</a> or Linode <a href="https://www.linode.com/?r=81378fcb9376bfa14debce18e992e1803b957f58
+">linode</a>), you will be provided an IP address as well as login password.
 Use the credentials to log into the server.</p>

 {% highlight sh lineos %}
 ssh root@SERVER_IP_ADDRESS